-To illustrate Proposition 4, consider an industry with 10 firms.
-Firms 1-4 invest only in each other (none of them has a stake in firms 5-10), while each of firms 5-10 has either direct or indirect stakes in all rivals.
-Suppose that firm 5 increases its stake in firm 4.
+To illustrate Corollary 4, consider once again an industry with 10 firms such that firms 1-4 invest only in each other, while firms 5-10 have direct or indirect stakes in all rivals.
+Now, suppose that firm 5 increases its stakes in firm 4.
 Part (i) of Proposition 4 shows that the incentive of firm 4's controller to collude will remain unchanged if he has no stake in other firms or has stakes only in firms 1-4.
 If firm 4's controller has a stake in at least one of firms 5-10, then his incentive to collude would be weakened.
 Part (ii) of Proposition 4 shows that the increase in firm 5's stake in firm 4 will not affect the incentives of firms 1-3 to collude, provided that their controllers do not have stakes in firms 5-10.